tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:measurementProperty
 - Preferred Label: measurement Property
-- Definition: Category of object properties that apply to Measures.
+- Definition: Category of object properties that apply to bdqffdq:Measures.
-- Comments: Subproperties of this type group object properties that apply to MeasurementConcepts such as MeasurementPolicy (DataQualityNeed), MeasurementMethod (DataQualityMethod) and Measure (DataQualityReport).
+- Comments: Subproperties of this type group object properties that apply to bdqffdq:MeasurementConcepts such as bdqffdq:MeasurementPolicy (bdqffdq:DataQualityNeed), bdqffdq:MeasurementMethod (bdqffdq:DataQualityMethod) and bdqffdq:Measure (bdqffdq:DataQualityReport).

 ********************